-The Shares were listed for trading on the TSXV on October 2, 2018, under the symbol "EMN."
-The Shares, in the form of CHESS Depository Interests (each, a "CDI" with each CDI representing one fully paid Share) were admitted to the Official List of the ASX effective September 28, 2018 and trade under the symbol "EMN."
-On October 11, 2018, the Shares also became eligible to trade on the Frankfurt Stock Exchange under the trading symbol "E06."
-The Company is a reporting issuer in British Columbia, Alberta and Ontario.
+The Shares were listed for trading on the TSXV on October 2, 2018, under the symbol "EMN".
+The Shares, in the form of CDIs, were admitted to the Official List of the ASX effective September 28, 2018 and trade under the symbol "EMN" on the ASX.
+On October 11, 2018, the Shares also became eligible to trade on the Frankfurt Stock Exchange under the trading symbol "E06".
+The Company is a reporting issuer in Canada in British Columbia, Alberta and Ontario.